[This page is outdated! See instead the wiki page: https://wiki.project-tamriel.com/wiki/Questing#Showcases]

 Showcases should all be posted in the Showcase Forum.

 You should post exactly one showcase thread, in which you can display however many of the three types of showcase you would like.

 If your showcase has not been officially reviewed or it seems to be taking a while, please bump the thread as a reminder.
 Sometimes we forget!

 Quests are designed in the implementation forum or in the asset browser, but the job of actually implementing these quests into the game with the Construction Set is done by questers.
 Questers will write the dialogue and journal entries for those quests, or implement already written lines.

 To make a showcase, post an esp in which you have implemented a quest.
 Post a brief description of the quest as well.
-If you would like to implement an unclaimed quest as your showcase, please inform someone by posting on the forum or Discord chat.
+In some cases, you may implement an unclaimed quest as your showcase.
+If so, please inform someone by posting on the forum or Discord chat.

 We look to make sure:

-- Dialogue obtained in the game is appropriate to the situation
+- Dialogue in game is appropriate to the situation

 - Journal progress is recorded, and the quest progresses when the right conditions are met

 Your scripts must: